 The other eight finalists for the award were Tom Allen of Indiana, Brent Brennan of San Jose State, Matt Campbell of Iowa State, Karl Dorrell of Colorado, Luke Fickell of Cincinnati, Nick Saban of Alabama, Kalani Sitake of BYU and Dabo Swinney of Clemson.

 The FWAA has presented a coaching award since the 1957 season when Ohio State’s Woody Hayes was named the first recipient.
-The FWAA coaching award is named after the late Robinson, a coaching legend at Grambling State University for 55 seasons.
+Beginning in 1997, the FWAA Coach of the Year Award has been named in honor of the late Robinson, a coaching legend at Grambling State University for 55 seasons.